All posts

 How do I connect a ChatGPT App to the real ChatGPT?

-Run your MCP server with "sunpeak dev", create a tunnel with ngrok ("ngrok http 8000"), then add the ngrok URL with /mcp path in ChatGPT under User > Settings > Apps & Connectors > Create.
-You need a paid ChatGPT Plus or Team subscription with developer mode enabled.
-Every time you deploy a new version, also click Refresh in the ChatGPT Connector modal to clear cached resources.
+Run your MCP server with "pnpm dev", create a tunnel with ngrok ("ngrok http 8000"), then add the ngrok URL with /mcp path in ChatGPT under Settings > Apps & Connectors > Create.
+You need a ChatGPT Business, Enterprise, or Edu plan with developer mode enabled.
+When you deploy a new version, click Refresh in the Connector modal to clear cached resources.

 What programming languages and frameworks can I use to build a ChatGPT App?

-ChatGPT Apps are web applications that run in sandboxed iframes, so you can use any HTML, CSS, and JavaScript you want.
-React is the most common choice because of the sunpeak framework, but vanilla JavaScript, Vue, Svelte, or any other framework works. sunpeak specifically uses React with TypeScript and Vite.
+ChatGPT Apps are web applications that run in sandboxed iframes, so you can use any HTML, CSS, and JavaScript.
+React is the most common choice because of the sunpeak framework, but vanilla JavaScript, Vue, Svelte, or any other framework works.
+The MCP server itself can be written in any language that supports the protocol, though TypeScript with sunpeak is the fastest path.